-Fillings of surfaces has been studied extensively by Aougab, Huang \cite{aougab2015minimally}, Sanki \cite{sanki2018filling}, Jeffreys \cite{jeffreys2019minimally}, Aougab, Menasco and Nieland \cite{aougab2022origamis} and many others \cite{anderson2011small}, \cite{MR3877282}.
-In \cite{aougab2015minimally}, the authors have shown the existence of minimally intersecting filling pair on $S_g$ for $g\geq3$ and estimated the bounds of the number of $\M$-orbits of such filling.
-In \cite{sanki2018filling}, the author has generalised the result in \cite{aougab2015minimally}, where he has shown the existence of filling pair on $S_g$ for $g\geq2$ with given any number of complementary regions.
-Luke Jeffryes further extended the study of minimally intersecting filling pair on punctured surfaces.
-In \cite{jeffreys2019minimally}, he has shown the existence of minimally intersecting filling pair on punctured surfaces.
-Furthermore, in \cite{aougab2022origamis}, the authors have considered those minimally intersecting filling pair for which the geometric intersection number and algebraic intersection number are same and they find an upper bound for number of $\M$-orbits of such pairs.
+Fillings of surfaces have been studied extensively by Aougab-Huang \cite{aougab2015minimally}, Sanki \cite{sanki2018filling}, Jeffreys \cite{jeffreys2019minimally}, Aougab-Menasco-Nieland \cite{aougab2022origamis} and many others \cite{anderson2011small}, \cite{MR3877282}.
+In \cite{aougab2015minimally}, the authors have shown the existence of minimally intersecting filling pairs on $S_g$ for $g\geq3$ and estimated the bounds of the number of $\M$-orbits of such fillings.
+In \cite{sanki2018filling}, the author has generalized the result in \cite{aougab2015minimally}, where he has shown the existence of filling pairs on $S_g$ for $g\geq2$ with any given number of complementary regions.
+Luke Jeffreys further extended the study of minimally intersecting filling pairs on punctured surfaces.
+In \cite{jeffreys2019minimally}, he has shown the existence of minimally intersecting filling pairs on punctured surfaces.
+Furthermore, in \cite{aougab2022origamis}, the authors have considered those minimally intersecting filling pairs for which the geometric intersection number and algebraic intersection number are the same and they find a lower bound for the number of $\M$-orbits of such pairs.

 The simple closed curves on a surface are classified into two classes: separating and non-separating.
 A simple closed curve $\alpha$ on $S_g$ is called \emph{separating} if $S_g\setminus\alpha$, the complement of $\alpha$ in $S_g$, is disconnected.
 Otherwise, it is called \emph{non-separating}.
-As per our knowledge, all the works done so far on filling systems of closed surfaces are with non-separating closed curves.
+Mirzakhani \cite{MirzakhaniGrowth}, Delecroix-Goujard-Zograf-Zorich \cite{Delecroix} studied the frequency of separating and nonseparating simple closed geodesics on closed hyperbolic surfaces.
+The construction of filling pairs with one or two separating curves on hyperelliptic surfaces can be found in the work of Jeffreys \cite{jeffreys2022meanders}.
 In this paper, we study the topology, geometry and combinatorics of filling pairs containing at least one separating curve.
 A filling pair $(\alpha,\beta)$, where at least one of $\alpha$ and $\beta$ is a separating simple closed curve, is called a \emph{separating filling pair}.
-We consider $\alpha$ is a separating curve in a separating filling pair $(\alpha,\beta)$.
+We will always assume that $\alpha$ is a separating curve in a separating filling pair $(\alpha,\beta)$.